jsrl/aemet-elt/README.md

 ![kestra flows](images/kestra-flows.PNG)

-* Step 3: Edit the load_gcp_kv.yaml with the GCP / AEMET keys and execute it.
-In the aemetelt key store should contain the following:
+* Step 3: Edit the load_gcp_kv.yaml file with the GCP and AEMET keys, then execute it.
+The aemetelt key store should contain the following:

 ![kestra kv store](images/kestra-kv-store.PNG)